Photo Source:

 In the first few centuries after Christ, Christianity spread throughout North Africa.
 A strong church was established in present-day Tunisia despite intense persecution from the Romans.
 Ancient baptisteries and sites of martyrdom can be found among the ruins.
 However, disunity, factions, and a failure to translate the Bible into the local languages weakened the church.

 When Arab invaders arrived in the seventh century an empty shell of a church was all that existed.
 Islam spread rapidly and the Christian roots of the people were forgotten.
 The early Islamic period was a time when "Arab identity" meant that all Arabs had descended from a common male ancestor.
-Thus, being an Arab brought recognition, honor, and certain privileges.
+Thus, being an Arab brought recognition, honor and certain privileges.

 Women have more rights in Tunisia than in other Arab countries.
 Many women hold government offices and professional careers.
-This mindset has, no doubt, helped Tunisians fit in with Europe's culture better than other Arabic-speaking people.
+This mindset has, no doubt, helped Tunisians fit in with Germany’s culture better than other Arabic-speaking people.

 France and Germany are the two European countries with the highest number of Tunisian immigrants.
 Tunisian Arabs are most likely to live in Germany's urban centers.